It looks like you might have accessed this page from an outdated address. Please update bookmarks and links to:

 Dr. Christopher Fiebrich

-Executive Director of the Oklahoma Mesonet, Associate Director of the Oklahoma Climatological Survey
+Director of the Oklahoma Climatological Survey

 B.S.
 Meteorology (1998), University of Oklahoma; M.S.
 Meteorology (2000), University of Oklahoma; PhD Meteorology (2007), University of Oklahoma